-A healthier version of Bakery Style Chocolate Chip Muffins that are gluten-free, dairy-free and completely delicious!
+An allergy friendly version of Bakery Style Chocolate Chip Muffins that are gluten-free, dairy-free and completely delicious!
 They're the best chocolate chip muffins.

-I used the Betty Crocker Yellow Gluten Free Cake Mix as the base of the batter.
+• Yellow Cake Mix - I used the Betty Crocker Yellow Gluten Free Cake Mix as the base of the batter.
 I like it because it has no preservatives or artificial flavors, plus, it tastes REALLY good!
 I'm pretty sure they carry it at most major grocery stores.
 If you don't want gluten free, you could use a regular cake mix but keep in mind that it will make more than 12 muffins (probably more like 20).

-Note about Coconut Oil: I have been using coconut oil for about a year and I truly love it.
+• Coconut Oil - I have been using coconut oil for about a year and I truly love it.
 It's good for you and works well in almost any recipe.
 You can find it at the grocery store next to all of the other oils.
 Make sure you get the REFINED coconut oil and I prefer ORGANIC.
 The unrefined coconut oil has a very strong "coconut" flavor which could be good if you want that, but not if you're making something that doesn't mix well with a coconut flavor.
 If you prefer vegetable oil, feel free to use that instead.

-Then bake for 18-23 at 375°F or until light golden brown on edges.
-Let them cool and enjoy!
+- Then bake for 18-23 at 375°F oven temperature or until light golden brown on edges.
+Let them cool on a cooling rack and enjoy!

 Here's my son who is a big fan of these muffins.
 He even volunteered for this photo, so I had to include it in this post!